martbetz/martbetz.github.io/faq.md

 ### Why is the code such a mess? ###

-The website was written on my Kindle.
-It's also my playground, and I’m also lazy.
+The website was written on a Kindle.
+It's also my playground, and I’m also very lazy.

 ### Can I leave a comment? ###